 Learning is different for everyone.
 Some people are more visual learners, and others can sit and read 1000 pages without hesitation.
 There are actually 7 different learning styles, do you know which you fall under?
 Many people fall under more than one, and this is especially true for those who attend online learning.

-It is commonly believed that most people favour some form of interacting with, taking in, and processing information.
+It is commonly believed that most people favor some form of interacting with, taking in, and processing information.
 By recognizing and understanding your own learning styles, you can use techniques better suited to you.
-This can improve the speed and quality of your learning and can improve study skills… hallelujah!
+This can improve the speed and quality of your learning and can improve your study skills… hallelujah!

 Most people are a mix of learning styles and there is no ‘right’ mix.
-Here are the different learning styles that you may fall under:
+Here are the different learning styles that you may fall under.